Early Start is implemented by the Early Start Project Ltd., a charitable non-governmental organization based in New Zealand.

 Early Start Project Ltd. provides guidance to local implementing agencies on database requirements.

 The information contained on this page was last updated in July 2015.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by Early Start Project Ltd. on April 13, 2015.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by Early Start Project Ltd. in April 2015.
 HomVEE reserves the right to edit the profile for clarity and consistency.